-To prescribe the basic principles, framework, and governance concerning risk management, with the purpose of contributing to securing appropriate risk management of the Nomura Group, the Risk Management Policy has been put in place.
+To prescribe the basic principles, framework, and governance based on the Three Lines of Defense concerning risk management, with the purpose of contributing to securing appropriate risk management of the Nomura Group, the Risk Management Policy has been put in place.
 The unit in charge of risk management is structured as an organization that is independent from units that execute business, and the various risks relating to business execution are identified, evaluated, monitored, and managed.